BeckNek/BeckNek/README.md

-- 👋 Hi, I’m @BeckNek
+- 👋 Hi, I’m Bereket
-- 👀 I’m interested in Frontend Developing
+- 👀 I’m interested in Backend Developing
-- 🌱 I’m currently learning Computer-science
+- 🌱 I have a bachelor's degree in Computer-science
 - 💞️ I’m looking to collaborate on any kind of Project
 - 📫 How to reach me beckkriyad@gmail.com